FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

+- Use complexList inside manyLists example and add adapter to complexList
+- Document adapters like a way for nesting complex lists (dynamic component trees)
 - Improve the complexList (AKA add more behavior)
 - Allow use `Actions<typeof state>` for typesafe actions
 - Document `Actions<typeof state>`